Knsgf/Derail_Valley_electric_concept/README.md

 There are interior pop-ins when crossing units.

-Gadgets which directly control a locomotive, such as amp limiter or overheat protector, are **not compatible** with WE6.
+Gadgets which directly control a locomotive, such as amp limiter or overheat protector, are **not compatible**.
 Neither is "Start-up" function of the comms radio.

 An installed inclinometer gadget shows 1-2° lean forward on a level track.

 Some details, like physical horns, sand pipes, bogie centering devices and underframe air ducts, are also missing.

+Whistle levers can only be operated with a mouse.

 For debugging purposes pantograph wear is tracked separately as a "mechanical powertrain".
 It'll be merged into electrical later.